mh-skjelvareid/massimal/dataset_publishing/readme_hsi_annotation.md

 - **Color images (RGB)**: Collected using small consumer drones (DJI Phantom 4 or DJI Mavic 2 Pro).
 These images have much less spectral information than the hyperspectral images, but the image collection method is faster and can cover a large area in a short amount of time.
-Acquring images also allow the use of photogrammetry software such as [Pix4d](https://www.pix4d.com) or [OpenDroneMap](https://www.opendronemap.org), which accurately merge the images into a large mosaic.
+Acquiring images also allow the use of photogrammetry software such as [Pix4d](https://www.pix4d.com) or [OpenDroneMap](https://www.opendronemap.org), which accurately merge the images into a large mosaic.
 Using a few accurately measured ground control points also enables